RobertLucey/via/README.md

 To get a quick start into playing with journeys you can use one of the test resource journeys.
 I'll put up an actual one once I get hardware delivered

+Run `pull_journeys` before doing anything to make sure you have some data to work with.

 ```{python}
 from bike.models.journey import Journey